Amateur Photographer verdict

 Indeed, in all the time I’ve spent working with the D500, I’ve been hugely impressed by its ability to pull any shot out of the bag, acquiring focus quickly and confidently no matter how erratically moving the subject or how dim the light.
 Its excellent high ISO capability means it will deliver entirely usable image files in extremely low light, too.

-The stumbling block for the Nikon D500.
-The original price was more than you would have paid for some excellent full-frame cameras, including Nikon’s own D750, and around $1000 / £1,000 more than the next DX model down – the highly accomplished Nikon D7200.
+The stumbling block: the original price of the Nikon D500 was more than you would have paid for some excellent full-frame cameras, including Nikon’s own D750, and around $1,000 / £1,000 more than the next DX model down – the highly accomplished Nikon D7200.
 Indeed, many Nikon users eyeing an upgrade might have been better served by buying a couple of nice Nikkor lenses instead, or upgrading to full frame if they’re looking for improved image quality.
 For this reason, the D500’s practical appeal was originally limited to those who know for sure that they can make use of its astonishing autofocus system and impressive high ISO image quality, and appreciate the extra effective telephoto reach afforded by the DX sensor.

 The fact is, the D500 is not so much an expensive APS-C camera as a pro camera with an APS-C sensor.
 Looked at in those terms, it makes rather more sense, especially with today’s attractive and appealing prices on the secondhand market.

-Find more great DSLRs from Nikon in our guide to the best Nikon DSLRs ever.
+Find more great DSLRs from Nikon see our guide to the best Nikon DSLRs ever.

 Follow AP on Facebook, Twitter, Instagram, YouTube and TikTok.